 Stanford University's faculty and highly experienced leaders in the local government management profession introduce participants to new ideas and perspectives in problem solving and strategic thinking while exposing participants to the new realities of fast technological advance and environmental change.
 The program fosters active participation and provokes insightful discussion and debate on public management issues.
 Participants discover innovative approaches to problem solving in the stimulating environment of Stanford University, Silicon Valley and San Francisco, California.
 LGSI@Stanford incorporates the International City/County Management Association’s (ICMA) Practices for Effective Local Government Management in four specific areas: strategic planning, policy facilitation, technological literacy, and integrity.
 Arrangements will be made to assist participants who wish to start the process to obtain their ICMA credentials by completing their selfassessment during the duration of the program.

 Once admitted to the program, participants may make their own arrangements.
-There will be discount rates negotiated at one or more hotels close to the campus where all participants will be encouraged to stay due to programmatic activities and networking opportunities.
+There is a discount rate negotiated at a hotel close to the campus where all participants will be encouraged to stay due to programmatic activities and networking opportunities.
 Participants must make their own reservations by June 30, 2017.

 Bruce E. Cain, Spence and Cleone Eccles Family Director, Bill Lane Center for the American West